 Ron Hines DVM PhD

-I borrowed this introductory paragraph from my article on IBD in dogs.
-That is because I believe that similar intestinal problems have similar causes.
-Inflammatory bowel disease (IBD) is not one disease, it is many – a catch-all term veterinarians and physicians use to describe many conditions with similar signs but very different primary causes and presentations.
-That is why one treatment plan is never appropriate for the entire panorama of cats that deal with IBD-like issues.
-Current thought among research physician is that many cases of IBD (and crohns disease) are the result of an immune system error involving CD8+ TRM lymphocytes, one of a subset of the defensive cells of the immune system. ( read about that here & here ) The theory is that the ones that reside in the walls of the intestines (tissue resident CD8 T cells) have mistaking harmless bacteria residing in the colon for dangerous pathogens that need to be destroyed.
-To hasten bacterial destruction, these cells release inflammatory cytokines.
+Inflammatory bowel disease (IBD) is not one disease, it is many.
+IBD is a catch-phrase veterinarians and physicians use to describe many conditions with similar signs but different underlying causes and presentations.
+That is why one treatment plan is never appropriate for all cats dealing with IBD-like issues.
+One thought among physician is that many cases of IBD are the result of immune system errors involving certain defensive cells of the immune system (CD8+ TRM cells). (read here & here) The thought is that the ones that reside in the walls of the intestines have mistaking harmless bacteria residing there for dangerous pathogens that need to be destroyed.
+As is often the case, veterinarians learn from discoveries in human medicine.

 What Happens In Inflammatory Bowel Disease?